dfinity/motoko/doc/md/canister-maintenance/compatibility.md

 1. Introduce new variables of the desired types, while keeping the old declarations.
 2. Write logic to copy the state from the old variables to the new variables on upgrade.

-    While the previous attempt of changing state from [`Int`](../base/Int.md) to [`Nat`](../base/Float.md) was invalid, we now can realize the desired change as follows:
+    While the previous attempt of changing state from [`Int`](../base/Int.md) to [`Nat`](../base/Float.md) was invalid, you now can realize the desired change as follows:

     ``` motoko no-repl file=../examples/count-v5.mo
     ```

     To also keep the Candid interface, the `readFloat` has been added, while the old `read` is retired by keeping its declaration and raising a trap internally.

-3. Drop the old declarations, once all data has been migrated:
+3. Drop the old declarations once all data has been migrated:

     ``` motoko no-repl file=../examples/count-v6.mo
     ```